 Oral maraviroc for use as HIV PrEP is in Phase II testing.
 Other forms of maraviroc, including an IVR and a gel, are in Phase I testing for HIV prevention.4,5,9

 Oral maraviroc for HIV preventionStudy Names: HPTN 069/A5305 (NEXT PrEP); NCT01505114

 Sponsor: National Institute of Allergy and Infectious Diseases (NIAID)

-- Men who have sex with men ( ) who did not have HIV but were at increased risk for getting HIV through sex
+- Participants included men who have sex with men ( ) who did not have HIV but were at increased risk for getting HIV through sex.

-- Women who did not have HIV but were at increased risk for getting HIV infection through sex
+- The study also included women who did not have HIV but were at increased risk for getting HIV infection through sex.

 Sponsor: Emory University

 Participants: Participants were women who were not infected with HIV.